mendrik/feather/feather-docs/content/basics/index.md

 ## Bindings
 Bindings are links between a class property and a place inside the template method.
 They are annotated by using double curly braces {{property.subproperty:method1:method2}}.
-Subproperties can be used of the bound property is a hierarchical object.
-The path you bind to, will modify the target object with setters and getters, so feather ts is aware of the changes within that path.
+Subproperties are optional and can be used if the bound property is a hierarchical object.
+The path you bind to, will modify the target object with setters and getters, so Feather is aware of the changes within that path.
 Also optional is the set of methods.
 Those are called transformers and can change the type of a bound property to something that can be rendered.
-For example you can covert Date objects to localized strings.
-The methods must be defined on the class that holds the template - if you inherit a property value via bequeath.
+For example you can convert Date objects to localized strings.
+The methods must be defined on the class that holds the template, even if you inherit a property via @Bind({bequeath: true}).
 A special case are classes that are annotated as singletons via @Construct().
-Their methods are also available as a transformer function, regardless of their placement.
+Their methods are also available as a transformers, regardless of their placement.

 ## Passing arguments to widgets

-If you need to pass data from a widget to its children (usually referenced in its template), there are several possibilities, but all of them are done via constructor arguments collected from their dom attributes.
+If you need to pass data from a widget to its children (usually referenced in its template), there are several possibilities but all of them are done via constructor arguments collected from their dom attributes.

+If you need to pass data to widget at a later point of the application flow, you should use the internal message hub instead, see @Subscribe and the corresponding triggerUp/triggerDown methods.

 ### String attributes

-The simplest one is using string attributes: ```<my-widget attr1="str1" attr2="str2">```.
+The simplest case is using string attributes: ```<my-widget attr1="str1" attr2="str2">```.
 In your *MyWidget* class the @Construct decorator should have an attribute array defined like so
 ```@Construct({selector: 'my-widget', attributes: ['attr1', 'attr2']})```.
 Additionally provide a
 constructor with the following signature: ```constructor(attr1: string, attr2: string) {```.